foxBMS/foxbms-2/docs/software/modules/driver/ts/vishay/ntcle317e4103sba.rst

 The Vishay NTCLE317E4103SBA is a AEC-Q200 certified NTC thermistor.
 The sensor features long leads making it suitable for battery system applications.
-More details can be found in the data sheet:
+More details can be found in the datasheet:
 `NTCLE317E4103SBA.pdf <https://www.vishay.com/docs/29216/ntcle317e4103sba.pdf>`_.